Tomographer/tomographer/README.md

 How to Cite
 -----------

-If you use this software in your research, please add the following citations:
+If you use this software in your research, please consider citing the following
+works:

 1. Philippe Faist and Renato Renner.
 Practical, Reliable Error Bars in Quantum Tomography. arXiv:XXXX.XXXXX